-Incidental data access may be necessary through delivery of technology client services.
+Additionally, incidental data access may occur through delivery of technology client services.
 All ITD employees are required to comply with appropriate regulatory requirements regarding security and background review.
-ITD CJIS Policy, the remote access policy, and information on ITD client services support roles related to this technology can be found in Appendices K and M.
+Information on the ITD roles associated with client services for City Departments can be found in Appendix K; applicable CJIS compliance policies are found in Appendix M.